rma4711/qnap-git-server/README.md

 # qnap-git-server

+Origin forked from tomplus/qnap-git-server (https://github.com/tomplus/qnap-git-server)

 Host your own Git repositories on QNAP server

 ## Introduction

 QNAP is a linux-based Network Attached Storage.
 It has a lot of nice features but there is no option for hosting git repositories by default.
 Fortunately there is an application named _Container Station_ which allows you to run Docker or LXC images.
-So it’s pretty easy to extend functions and for example install _GitLab_ to host git repositories (it’s QNAP recommendation). _Gitlab_ is a quite big system and if you need a just simple git server you can use this [qnap-git-server](https://github.com/tomplus/qnap-git-server).
+So it’s pretty easy to extend functions and for example install _GitLab_ to host git repositories (it’s QNAP recommendation). _Gitlab_ is a quite big system and if you need a just simple git server you can use this [qnap-git-server](https://github.com/rma4711/qnap-git-server).

 ## Instalation